sagarjha/multi-run/README.md

     `(setq multi-run-hostnames-list (list "ip_addr1" "ip_addr2" ...))`
   The `ith` element of the list will be used for SSHing in the `ith` terminal.
 I don't know what will happen if you run `run-ssh` with insufficient number of IPs in `multi-run-hostnames-list`.

-  Define the variable `ssh-username` if you need to provide a username.
+  Define the variable `multi-run-ssh-username` if you need to provide a username.
 The same username is used for all SSHs.

 * All the functions and variables have `multi-run-` in their beginning to avoid name collisions.
 You can define shorthands (if they are safe).
 For example: